Aircraft Structure, Surfaces, Rigging, and Systems Assemblers

 - Assemble prefabricated parts to form subassemblies.

-- Assemble, install, and connect parts, fittings, and assemblies on aircraft, using layout tools, hand tools, power tools, and fasteners such as bolts, screws, rivets, and clamps.
+- Assemble parts, fittings, or subassemblies on aircraft, using layout tools, hand tools, power tools, or fasteners, such as bolts, screws, rivets, or clamps.

-- Read and interpret blueprints, illustrations, and specifications to determine layouts, sequences of operations, or identities and relationships of parts.
+- Read blueprints, illustrations, or specifications to determine layouts, sequences of operations, or identities or relationships of parts.

 Projections Quick View: